-The Family Child Care Home Project was established in 2019.
-The project was created initially to conduct research that provided a realistic picture of the state of family child care homes (FCCHs) in North Carolina and to generate recommendations for strengthening and supporting current and future FCCHs.
+The N.C.
+Statewide Family Child Care Project was established in 2019.
+The project was created initially to conduct research that provided a realistic picture of the state of family child care (FCCs) in North Carolina and to generate recommendations for strengthening and supporting current and future FCCs.

 The project continues to evolve as NC addresses the recommendations from the research report.
-For additional information on current activities, please contact Sheila Gooden, FCCH Project Manager.
+For additional information on current activities, please contact Daniel Bates, N.C.
+Statewide FCC Project Manager.

-The Family Child Care Home Project is managed by Southwestern Child Development Commission.
+The N.C.
+Statewide Family Child Care Project is managed by Southwestern Child Development Commission.